 Then you got Kamala Harris.

-Remember she comparing the ice to the KKK?
+Remember she comparing the ICE to the KKK?

-Okay, well, Venezuela at one point was offered universal health care that government would take care of them.
+Okay, well, Venezuela at one point was offered universal health care, that government would take care of them.

-Um, they're pushing this plan, Medicaid Medicare for all.
+They're pushing this plan, Medicare for all.

 Number 10.